 Many prospective and experienced nurses are unaware of how many exciting career opportunities exist outside of bedside nursing.
-While the skills you gain through delivering patient care at the bedside provides an excellent foundation for your nursing practice, these skills are also easily transferable into a variety of other unique nursing roles.
+While the skills you gain through delivering patient care at the bedside provide an excellent foundation for your nursing practice, these skills are also easily transferable into a variety of other unique nursing roles.
 Looking to work away from the bedside?
 Wondering about BSN nursing career options?

 Here are five BSN-required, non-bedside nursing careers that are worth exploring.

 Telemedicine has been an essential part of American healthcare since the 1980s.
 However, significant improvements in technology and recent stay-at-home orders have poised telemedicine for accelerated success on a long-term scale.

 A telemedicine nurse is an RN who uses technology to care for patients from a remote location.
 The main objective is to educate, counsel, and assess patients through a phone call or video conference.
 Despite concerns that telehealth nursing may be impersonal or less effective, studies have shown that the opposite is true.